loafoe/busybox-wget-with-retries/README.md

 # busybox-wget-with-retries

-A busybox Docker image containing a wget wrapper script that adds a configurable `-t` (retries) option with the ability to override using `WGET_RETRIES` environment
+A busybox Docker image containing a wget wrapper script that adds a configurable `-t` (retries) option with the ability to override using `WGET_TRIES` environment

 ## Why?